at-bay/log4j-checker/README.md

 ### Prerequisites
-To automatically scan the system running Java processes, you would need an installation of the *Open Java Development Kit (OpenJDK)* that packs the `jps` command-line tool.
-If you don't or can't install OpenJDK on your system, you can still run the checker tool in manual mode as [described below](#Usage).
+To automatically scan the system running Java processes, you would need *Open Java Development Kit (OpenJDK)* that packs the `jps` command-line tool, available on your `$PATH`.
+If you don't want or can't install OpenJDK on your system, you can still run the checker tool in manual mode as [described below](#Usage).

 To find out if `jps` is installed on your system simply issue the command `jps -h` on the target system terminal.
 If `jps` is installed you would be returned with something similar to: